 The court considers several statutory factors, including the length of the marriage, income differential, earning capacity, accustomed lifestyle during marriage, career sacrifices such as raising the children, current status as custodial parent, and age and health of the parties.
 We will analyze all of the factors with our clients to determine a strategy with respect to alimony.

 Our role is to make sure the court has accurate information about incomes and standard of living and to put our client in the best position going forward.
 An alimony award can be used by either party to barter for other matters such as the house, retirement funds or debts of the marriage.
-Consult with the divorce attorneys of Iacullo, Martino, Machtemes & Reinitz Attorneys at Law.
+Consult with the divorce attorneys of Iacullo, Martino & Reinitz.